perrinwdavidson/four_box_model/README.md

 In this repository, I present a simple coupled steady-state, ocean-atmosphere 4-box model.
 It is of a Sarmiento and Toggweiler-type (1985) that can be used to understand the qualitative feedbacks between the ocean and atmosphere systems.

 # Model Equations
-I present the simple model equations in this section.
+I present the simple model equations in this section, which are modified from Emerson and Hamme (2022).
 We start with the phosphate equations:
 ```math
 \begin{align}
   V_h \frac{\partial P_h}{\partial t} &= T(P_l - P_h) + f_{hd}(P_d - P_h) - J_hS_h, \\